hewanz00/leetcode/README.md

-#SQL Practise
+# Leet Code Practise
-Area to post SQL from Leetcode
+This repository contains SQL practise from Leetcode